Jack Fields: Congressional career

 In 1980, at the age of twenty-eight, Fields was elected to the U.S. House on the coattails of President Ronald Reagan's electoral victory.
 He narrowly defeated 8th District incumbent Bob Eckhardt, a seven-term Democrat, by only 4,900 votes to become the first Republican to represent what is now the 8th in 83 years.
 After the 1980 census, most of the 8th's more Democratic areas were cut out, and Fields was reelected seven more times without serious difficulty.

 When the Republican Party assumed majority control of the House of Representatives in the 1994 elections, Fields was elected chairman of the Subcommittee on Telecommunications and Finance of the House Committee on Commerce.
 In that role, he was one of the principal authors of the Private Securities Litigation Reform Act, the National Securities Markets Improvement Act of 1996, and the Telecommunications Act of 1996.

 1993 special Senate election

 In 1993, Fields joined a field of 24 candidates in a special election for the U.S. Senate seat vacated by Lloyd Bentsen, when Bentsen was appointed by U.S. President Bill Clinton as the secretary of the treasury.
 However, Fields failed to win enough votes to advance to a runoff election.

-In the Senate race, Fields divided the anti-abortion vote with fellow U.S. Representative Joe Barton.
-The Fields-Barton split propelled State Treasurer Kay Bailey Hutchison, who supported the United States Supreme Court Roe v.
-Wade abortion decision, into the runoff with appointed incumbent Democratic Senator Robert Krueger.
-Two former governors divided their support between Fields and Barton.
-John B. Connally Jr. supported Fields, in part because Connally was from Houston.
-Bill Clements endorsed Barton, whose home in Ennis is not far from Clements' home in Dallas.